Lucyjpjones/lj-fscr/testing.md

 **2. View a list of products**

-I created a 'products' page including a list of all products, displaying product image, name and price, with the option to select an individual card for more details.
+I created a 'products' page including a list of all products, displaying product image, name, price, and rating, with the option to select an individual card for more details.

 <img src="media/us-2.png">

 **3. View a list of programmes**

-I created a 'programmes' page including a list of all programmes, displaying product image, name and price, with the option to select an individual card for more details.
+I created a 'programmes' page including a list of all programmes, displaying product image, name,price, and rating, with the option to select an individual card for more details.

 <img src="media/us-3.png">

 **4. View a specific category of products or programmes**

 I added a filter option to both the products and programmes page giving users the ability to quickly find what they are searching for.
-(More specific details on this in user story 17).
+`(More specific details on this in user story 17)`

 **5. View individual product details**